ARM-software/arm-trusted-firmware/docs/user-guide.rst

    payload.
 Please refer to the "Booting an EL3 payload" section for more details.

+-  ``ENABLE_AMU``: Boolean option to enable Activity Monitor Unit extensions.
+   Currently this option only applies for platforms that include a v8.2 processor with AMU implemented.
+Default is 0.

 -  ``ENABLE_ASSERTIONS``: This option controls whether or not calls to ``assert()`` are compiled out.
 For debug builds, this option defaults to 1, and calls to ``assert()`` are left in place.
 For release builds, this option defaults to 0